fbpx Women and Power | Harvard Kennedy School

 • How the political process can be influenced

-• The comparison of lessons learned with women from diverse professional backgrounds and similar levels of career achievement
+• The comparison of lessons learned with others from diverse professional backgrounds and similar levels of career achievement

 • The latest research on women and leadership